-In 2016, Elk Valley Rural's median age was 45.6 years old, up from 40.1 in 2006.
-It is substantially younger (overall) than other East Kootenay Rural communities, whose average was 50.8 years old in 2016.
+In 2016, Columbia Valley Rural's median age was 54.0 years old, up from 46.7 in 2006.
+East Kootenay F demonstrated the highest median age at 55.8 years old.

-Figure 2.1j: Historical & Anticipated Median Age by Community
+Figure 2.1j Historical & Anticipated Median Age by Community

-Due to rapidly expanding senior populations, both the overall rural area and Elk Valley Rural should expect an increase in median age over the projection period, possibly to 57.7 and 50.7 years old, respectively.
+Due to rapidly expanding senior populations, Columbia Valley Rural should expect an increase in median age over the projection period, possibly to 61.4 years old.